 10 Best Herbal Mucillages For Irritable Bowel Syndrome

-Herbal mucillages, such as those derived from psyllium, flaxseed, and slippery elm, have shown potential in managing symptoms of irritable bowel syndrome (IBS) due to their ability to absorb excess water and form a gel-like substance in the digestive tract.
+Herbal mucillages, such as those derived from plants like psyllium, flaxseed, and aloe vera, have been explored for their potential benefits in managing symptoms of irritable bowel syndrome (IBS).

 Table of Contents